tmendonca28/anthonymendonca/non-tech-learning/sans-july-2024.md

 For those unfamiliar, the [SANS Work Study Programme](https://www.sans.org/work-study-program/) is a fantastic opportunity for cybersecurity professionals to learn from industry experts while also supporting the smooth running of the event.
 As a facilitator, my role was to assist with course logistics, ensure everything ran smoothly, and help students with their queries.
 I applied for the SANS London July 2024 event sometime in December 2023, and received the acceptance about 2 weeks prior to the event.
 Thrilled was an understatement as I had recently completed my GWEB and I had a chance to attend the training for and sit for another GIAC certification in the span of a few months (the GSOC) so I jumped at the opportunity.

-## SEC 450
+## SEC450
-The course I had applied for was [SEC450](https://www.sans.org/cyber-security-courses/blue-team-fundamentals-security-operations-analysis/)is designed to equip students with essential skills for working in a Security Operations Center (SOC).
+The course I had applied for was [SEC450](https://www.sans.org/cyber-security-courses/blue-team-fundamentals-security-operations-analysis/) is designed to equip students with essential skills for working in a Security Operations Center (SOC).
 I would learn how to efficiently collect and analyze security data, implement effective incident response strategies, reduce false positives, and automate routine tasks.
 The course includes hands-on labs and a capstone Defend the Flag competition, providing practical experience with real-world tools and scenarios.
 Succesful students will be well-prepared to detect and counter advanced cyber threats, making them invaluable assets to any cyber defense team.

 ## DAY-BY-DAY HIGHLIGHTS
 ### Set-up (Sunday)